thetechcatalyst/CE9-projects/README.md

 click work flow.
 In this version I added multiple buttons directly to the Home Screen that can be pressed directly and the call dialed.

+This Version of the assistant was tested with the CE 9.3 version of software.

 ### Calculator
 This is a calculator for use on screen on the DX80.

 Currently this is in early BETA with very limited features.